jerryavance/jerryavance/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Hi there 👋,

-I am Jerry Vance a Data Scientist and Software Developer.
-I am interested in the intersection of statistics, machine learning, and optimization, focusing primarily on the design and analysis of statistical methods for high-dimensional problems in the context of learning from data, primarily in Python and C++.
-My focus is to build intelligent systems such as self-driving cars using large-scale, real-world data that have real-world impact.
-I am also interested in web development using HTML, CSS, JavaScript and React.
+I am Jerry Vance a Software Developer and Data Scientist.
+As a software developer, I specialize in building applications using Python and JavaScript, with expertise in popular frameworks like Django, React, and Node.js.
+I work closely with clients to deliver efficient, scalable, and user-friendly solutions that solve real-world problems.
+In addition, I have a strong interest in artificial intelligence and apply my skills to create intelligent applications that can learn and adapt to user needs.
+Let's work together to bring your ideas to life!

+As a data scientist with a backgound in Statistics, I bring a unique perspective to problem-solving.
+With experience as a Business Intelligence analyst, I possess a keen eye for uncovering insights and patterns hidden within data.
+I leverage my analytical skills and expertise in data visualization to effectively communicate complex information to stakeholders and drive informed decision-making.
+I am also passionate about exploring the intersection of web development and AI, and I continuously seek new ways to incorporate intelligent features into my applications.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+- 🔭 I'm currently building Web projects
-- 🔭 I’m currently working on Machine Learning projects
+- 🌱 I’m currently working on Machine Learning projects
-- 🌱 I'm currently learning Web development
 - 👯 I’m looking to collaborate on web, Machine Learning and Deep Learning Projects
-- 🤔 I’m working in Business Intelligence and Freelancing.
+- 🤔 I’m working in software engineering
-- 💬 Ask me about Statistics, Programming & Machine Learning
+- 💬 Ask me about web development, statistics & Artificial Intelligence
-- 💡  I am interested in building self-driving cars
+- 💡  I am interested in Artificial Intelligence

 :large_blue_diamond: Also, I have a strong ability to collaborate and work in a team environment on multi-disciplinary projects :wink:.